lewisleedev/pdf2anki/README.md

 - Click the "Convert" button to start the conversion process.
 - Once the conversion is complete, the program will generate an Anki deck file with the same name as your deck, which you can import into Anki.

 Inside the template folder there's an example template pdf file I made for question/answer.
-It was made with Powerpoint in like 3 min. **Note that any pdf files will work the same and you can create your own pdf template as you wish.** Just make sure that top side will be the question size and the bottom side will be the answer side and that they should be the same height.
+It was made with Powerpoint in like 3 min. **Note that any pdf files will work the same and you can create your own pdf template as you wish.** Just make sure that top side will be the question size and the bottom side will be the answer side and that they are the same height.

 ## Limitation
 This is nowhere near a perfect solution.
 I simply wrote this for my personal use as I study.
 I can only say for sure that it works for me.